drengraami/hpgnn/code/hpgnn models/README.md

 This subdirectory contains codes for Hybrid Physics-Guided Neural Network (HPGNN) models for estimating Absorption of Colored Dissolved Organic Matter at 440 nm, Chlorophyll-a, Secchi Disk Depth, Total Suspended Solids, and Turbidity using Sentinel-2 surface reflectance bands.

 The models integrate data fidelity, statistical regularization, and physics-guided constraints to guide the model training and validation for producing stable and physically plausible predictions.
+This HPGNN framework demonstrates how physics-guided constraints can be embedded into deep learning models to improve robustness, interpretability, and physical realism in satellite-based water quality retrievals.

 ## Input Data